Conolophus marthae: Anatomy

-Discovery and range
+Discovery and geographic range

-Individuals of the species first came into the public light in 1986 when park rangers spotted some pink lizards on the Wolf Volcano on Isabela Island, but a more thorough study by scientists only began in 2000.
+Individuals of the species Conolophus marthae first came into the public light in 1986 when park rangers spotted some pink lizards on the Wolf Volcano on Isabela Island, but a more thorough study by scientists only began in 2000.
 This volcano encompasses the entire distribution of the species and the range covers only 25 km2, at altitudes between 600 and 1700 m.

 Conservation

-Fewer than 200 mature individuals remain.
+Fewer than 200 mature individuals of Conolophus marthae remain.
 When first described, it was suggested that it should be considered a critically endangered species due to its tiny range and population, and this recommendation was followed when the IUCN reviewed its status in 2012.
 The area where it lives is uninhabited by humans, and also difficult to access, which limits research into the species.
 The Galápagos pink land iguana is threatened by introduced feral cats and black rats, which can take eggs and young.
 The only native predator of the species is the Galápagos hawk.
 Other threats are possible hybridization with Galápagos land iguanas (unknown at present, but has occurred based on genetic evidence), as the ranges of the two species come into contact, and chance events such as eruptions of Wolf Volcano, which has happened as recently as 2022.
 It has been proposed that a captive breeding program should be established for the Galápagos pink land iguana, similar to the successful program already established for some populations of the Galápagos land iguana.